Skip to content

 What Is Skin of Color?

-According to the Skin of Color Society, “People with skin of color are of diverse racial and ethnic backgrounds, and include African Americans, Asians, Hispanics or Latinos, Native Indians and Pacific Islanders primarily, as well as individuals from these groups who have intermarried.”
+According to the Skin of Color Society, “People with skin of color are of diverse racial and ethnic backgrounds, and include African Americans, Asians, Hispanics or Latinos, Native Indians and Pacific Islanders primarily.”

-Although melanoma is relatively uncommon in people of color, when it is diagnosed, it is often diagnosed in later stages, making treatment more difficult.
+Although melanoma is relatively uncommon in people of color, it is often diagnosed at more advanced stages-making it more difficult to treat and more likely to be fatal.
 Studies consistently show that people of color are more likely to die from skin cancer compared to whites.¹

-Studies reveal that people of color receive little or no skin education from their doctors about the risk and prevention of skin cancer.⁵
+Studies reveal that people of color receive little or no skin education from their doctors about the risk and prevention of skin cancer.⁴

-While UV exposure plays less of a role in the development of melanoma in people of color, other risk factors include:
+While UV exposure plays less of a role in the development of melanoma in people of color, it often plays a less dominant role compares to lighter skin types, with other contributing risk factors including:

 Preexisting Pigmented Lesions